federicotdn/verb/README.md

 ### Storing Responses by Key

-When writing a request specification, you may add [properties](https://orgmode.org/manual/Property-Syntax.html) via the Org special `:properties:`/`:end:` drawer to its heading.
-Any properties starting with `Verb-` (case insensitive) will be added to the request as metadata.
-Other properties will be ignored.

-The `Verb-Store` property has a special meaning.
+The `Verb-Store` Org property is used by Verb.
 When this property is set, Verb will automatically store the request's response under the specified value.
 To retrieve the response later, use the `verb-stored-response` function.
 It takes as an argument the same string key used previously.

 So, for example, we could modify our create/retrieve user endpoints like so: